 WHAT IS ORAL CANCER AND WHO IS AT RISK?

 Oral cancer is cancer that develops in any part of the mouth, lips, or the back part of the throat (oropharynx).
-Each year, an estimated 54,000 Americans – mostly over 60 years old—are diagnosed with oral cancer, according to the National Cancer Institute.
+Each year, an estimated 54,000 Americans are diagnosed with oral cancer, according to the National Cancer Institute.
 In addition, oral cancer kills more Americans than cervical cancer, malignant melanoma or Hodgkin’s disease.

 While anyone can develop cancer at any age, those at highest risk for developing oral cancer fall into these categories: